Tamely presented morphisms and coherent pullback: Ind-geometric stacks

 \section{Ind-geometric stacks}

 We now consider tamely presented morphisms and coherent pullback in the setting of ind-geometric stacks.
-We begin by reviewing the basic theory of such objects, developed in \cite{CWig}.
-We then consider the stability properties of our main classes of morphisms, as well as their interaction with coherent sheaves.
+After recalling the needed definitions from \cite{CWig}, we consider the stability properties of our main classes of morphisms, followed by their interaction with coherent sheaves.